TABLE OF CONTENTS

 Step 5: Download Spruce and Complete Medical Intake

-After confirming your payment info, you will receive an email to download Spruce, our secure patient messaging application.
+After setting up your Plume Member Dashboard account, use the link in the dashboard to download Spruce, our secure patient messaging application.
 You will complete your medical intake forms in Spruce.
 Once that is complete, you can schedule your initial consultation appointment.

 You will have the opportunity to give us both your chosen and legal name (if they are different from each other), gender, and pronouns.
 Since we have to submit your prescriptions and labs using the information on your identification documents, we do need to know this information from you as well.
 We can add a note to your prescription or lab orders with your chosen name or other identifying information to help you feel more comfortable in those spaces.